 Self Portrait – Selfie.

-We are living in times where technology allow us quick and easy access to all sorts of different gadgets – capturing images and sharing them instantaneously.
+We are living in times where technology allow us quick and easy access to all sorts of different gadgets allowing us to capture images and sharing them instantaneously.
 What most people do with it is to capture portraits of themselves, or as it is trendy to say now days – we are capturing selfies.

-But what I found lacking in today’s quick selfie captures, is the creative content of the self portraits people capture.
-Perhaps all the speed and technological glamour is making most snappers too eager to capture, fast and easy, themselves on a special location or showing new facial expression – without any spark of creativity.
+But what, seemingly, is lacking in today’s quick selfie captures is the creative content of the self portraits people capture.
+Perhaps all the speed and technological ease of use is making most snappers too eager to capture, fast and easy, their selfies, on a special location or showing new facial expression, without any spark of creativity.

 As a professional portrait photographer I don’t get to be photographed a lot, not to say not at all, even when alone, barley I think of taking pictures of myself (the so called selfie) – just never got in the habit.